ramparvathaneni1/pru-capstone-starter-code/README.md

 We've assigned everyone to an instructor so that we get more familiar with individual apps and better provide assistance.
 Here is when we'll check in.

-1. We will check in as squads (in breakouts) at 9am EST for a standup.
+1. We will check into the main room at 9am EST for attendance.
+Afterward, we'll split up into squads (in breakouts) for a standup.
 Here you can address:
    - What you've completed so far?
    - What you plan to work on that day?
    - Any blockers?

 1. We will also have a 1:30pm EST check in after lunch in the Zoom chat each day for attendance.

-1. We'll have a final "stand down" at 4:30pm EST each day.
+1. We'll have a final "stand down" at 4:30pm EST each day, after which you're dismissed.
 Here you can address:
    - What did you accomplish today?
    - Did you hit any blockers?
    - What’s your plan for tomorrow?